mewin-archived/WGRegionPermissions/README.md

 WGRegionPermissions
 ===================

-Allows WordlGuard users to set permissions based on the region the player is currently in
+WorldGuard extension to change the permissions based on the region the player is currently in.